kwassarman/Chem308/Quantum_ideas.md

 ## Hamiltonian Operator $$(\hat{H})$$

 The Hamiltonian operator gives the total energy of a system.
 It is the sum of the kinetic energy operator and the potential energy operator.
-The potential energy operator is dependent on the model that is being used (such as [particle in a box](PIB.md), particle in a ring, harmonic ocsillator, etc.).
+The potential energy operator is dependent on the model that is being used (such as [particle in a box](PIB.md) and [harmonic ocsillator](/HO.md).
 Once the Hamiltonian is determined based on the potential energy operator, the Hamiltonian operator can be used on the wavefunction to determine the total energy of a particle in different states.

-The following is the Matlab code for determining the eigenvectors and eigenvalues resulting from using the Hamiltonian operator on a wavefunction.
-It also sorts the eigenvectors and eigenvalues in ascedning order from the lowest state to the highest.
-This can be used in order to look at the lowest energy states first.
-For my code, I have called this function as eigsort and is shown below the original code.

-The output for the eigenvectors and eigenvalues will be different for different potential energy matrices.
-The potential energy matrices can change based on the potential well for particle in a box as well as changing the model being used on the system.
-However, once the Hamilotian operator is defined, the code to operate on the wavefunction with the Hamilotian operator is the same.
+Also, the Hamiltonian matrix is the sum of the potential and kinetic matrices.
+The potential matrices are discussed for the different models discussed.

 [Next](TISE.md) (Time Indpendent Schrödinger Equation)